-In addition to cookies, we also use similar techniques such as pixel tags, a technique for recognising cookies and identifiers and making it easier for third parties to place cookies on your device.
+In addition to cookies, we also use similar techniques such as pixel tags, such as pixels from Facebook and LinkedIn, a technique for recognising cookies and identifiers and making it easier for third parties to place cookies on your device.
 Both RISE and third parties may store data locally on your device whenever you use our services.

 This is how RISE uses locally stored data

 RISE, our subcontractors (e.g. suppliers of analytical tools) and third parties (e.g. social media providers and their suppliers) store data locally on your device.

 We use locally stored data to:

 - Deliver and adapt content to your device and the browser you are using.